Kitura/Swift-SMTP/README.md

 ## Acknowledgements

-`Kitura-SMTP` was inspired by [Hedwig](https://github.com/onevcat/Hedwig) and [Perfect-SMTP](https://github.com/PerfectlySoft/Perfect-SMTP), two Swift packages that can also be used to send emails to an SMTP server.
+`Swift-SMTP` was inspired by [Hedwig](https://github.com/onevcat/Hedwig) and [Perfect-SMTP](https://github.com/PerfectlySoft/Perfect-SMTP), two Swift packages that can also be used to send emails to an SMTP server.

 ## License